Dilation and Curettage (D&C) Procedure in Plano, TX

 - Perforation of the uterus

-If you still have questions or concerns regarding the process of a D & C procedure, we encourage you to reach out to one of our specialists and schedule a consultation!
-For appointments, patients can call 972.612.8829.
+If you still have questions or concerns regarding the process of a D & C procedure, we encourage you to reach out to one of our gynecologists and schedule a consultation!
+To schedule an appointment with Associated Women’s Healthcare in Plano, TX, patients can call 972.612.8829.